 By gaining hands-on experience in government and politics, student interns develop real-world political and job skills to assist them in their future careers.
-Many interns have been talented and fortunate enough to secure full-time employment based upon their internship.
+Many talented interns are fortunate enough to secure full-time employment based upon their internship experience.